gbowne1/SavvyBudget/CONTRIBUTING.md

 A lot of programmers, coders and developers prefer asking if they could contribute or be assigned a task as a reply to a reported issue in the Issues tab.
 This is great.
 We have a strict no gate-keeping policy in any of these projects.
 You are welcome to work on any task/issue, just let us know that you are going to work on the an issue.
 We also welcome first time contributions.

-Typically, if you think it will take you longer than 72 hours after having been assigned, to submit a PR, let us know that way issues do not go stale.
+Typically, if you think it will take you longer than 72 hours (6 days) after having been assigned, to submit a PR, let us know if you won't be able to work on an issue so that way issues do not go stale and can be unassigned.

 We welcome new contributors and those who are new to programming.
 However, Some tasks may not be beginner friendly even if tagged `good first issue`.. so try and judge the task accordingly.
 If you are a beginner, there are smaller tasks a beginner can work on such as style issues.

 You should already be familiar with React 17 and or 18, JavaScript ES5/ES6/ES7.
-If you are not, there are resouces for learning those.
+If you are not, there are resources for learning those.

-At this time, We are looking for core contributors.
+At this time, We are looking for core contributors and active maintainers.

 ## Style

-I have not created an official style guide for AgiliZenti yet.
-If anyone would like to create a style guide for us.
-Please Create a new discussion for this in Discussions

 We would prefer the design be community driven.